How to Hold & Use a Guitar Pick

 Lastly, make sure you are articulating each note.
 What does this mean?
 As you attempt to play without tension in your hands, you might be striking notes too lightly.
 As you increase your speed, these light strokes may become barely audible.
 It’s okay to play a little harder (but not too hard!).
 Just make sure you can hear each note clearly.

 Now you’ve got your pick in hand and you’re ready to rock!
 All you need are some songs, plenty of practice, and a great teacher.
-Taking private lessons from an expert guitar instructor is the best way to learn proper technique and reach your full musical potential.
+Taking private guitar lessons from an expert instructor is a great way to learn proper technique and reach your full musical potential.
 TakeLessons teachers are prescreened, qualified, and excited to help you on your musical journey.
-Find your perfect guitar teacher today!